RealTimeLogic/Xedge32/doc/source/RMT.rst

 - **Synchronization with Transmit Callback:** After transmitting a note, the coroutine yields (temporarily halts its execution).
 It resumes only when the transmit callback function is triggered, signaling the completion of the note's playback.
 This mechanism ensures that each note is played for its full duration before moving on to the next one.

 The orchestration of the `play()` function with the RMT TX API's transmit callback creates an accurate rendition of the musical Score.
-The coroutine yields after sending each note, allowing the hardware to complete the transmission of the RMT symbol representing the note.
+The coroutine yields after sending each note, allowing the hardware to complete the transmission of the RMT-symbol representing the note.
 Once the transmission is complete and the callback function is invoked, the coroutine resumes, proceeding to the next note in the Score.

 RMT RX API